 - Emotions.
 The virtue necessary for those ruled by the emotional part of the soul is courage.

-- Sensations.
+- Intelligence.
 The virtue necessary for those ruled by the rational part of the soul is wisdom.

 Justice, i.e., true objectivity and truthfulness, is possible only for the integrated man who manages to balance the three parts of the soul into a harmonious whole.

 First it is necessary to grasp the distinction between real essences and artifacts.
 The former constitute the organic and the natural, the latter, the conventional and artificial.

 A real essence, subsisting in the mind of God, represents a unified being, one whose unity is in itself.
 Hence a squirrel, or a particular subspecies, is an essence, as is a human being.
 Recalling what Garrigou-Lagrange wrote about angelic intelligences, essences are further organized into larger systems or wholes.
 Hence, cities, nations, and so on, are also essences (that is why nations were said to be ruled by a specific archangel), although the modern mind tends to see those groupings as accidental, rather than essential.
 This seems to be true even of explicitly Thomist philosophers.

 An artifact, on the other hand, is a human creation and exists in a human mind.
 An artifact does not possess a unity-in-itself.
 Rather, it is given a unity by its creator.
 You will often see simplistic examples of the type describing, say, the “idea of a table”, with tedious discussions on what exactly a table is.
 Obviously, this is not what is meant, since a table is an artifact not a natural kind.

 To be complete, it should be pointed out that qualia also do not represent essences.
 Thus, there is no “idea of red”, which is known by the senses, not the intellect.
 This is a simple guide: